tispessotto/To-do-List/README.md

 # to_do_list
-This is a tool I created to showcase my abilities in Python, Database and HTML.
-With it you can better manage a product and optimize time.
+<p>This is a tool I created to showcase my abilities in Python, Database and HTML.
+With it you can better manage a product and optimize time.</p>
 You can create:
 "Projects",
 "Stages": such as planning, being done and completed,